If you resell web hosting, selling virtual private servers (VPS) can be a lucrative new strand to your business.

 While they are more pricey than single-site packages on shared hosting, you get what you pay for.
 They can offer much better value: dedicated resources, much more freedom, versatility and dev tools unavailable on shared hosting.

-- Myth: “Unmanaged VPS are cheaper than Managed VPS”
+- Myth: “Self-Managed VPS are cheaper than Managed VPS”

-Of course, this is true, so not strictly a myth!
-But there are lots of ‘hidden’ charges associated with an Unmanaged VPS.
+At face value, this is true, so not strictly a myth!
+But there are lots of ‘hidden’ charges associated with an Self-Managed VPS.
 Software licenses for things like your control panel and security can put an extra premium on the total price.
 You also need to factor in the cost of your own time managing and updating the VPS.
-If you’re only using your VPS for web hosting, a Managed VPS may be better value.
+If you’re only using your VPS for web hosting, Managed Cloud Hosting may be better value.

 What your customers want

 What do potential VPS customers look for?
-Here’s some common features to specify on your product pages or in FAQs to help you with that VPS sale:
+Here’s some common features to specify on your product pages or in FAQs to help you sell those servers:

 A customer with solid technical knowledge wants to know:

-- If you offer features like ‘Unlimited email’, what that actually means in practice
+- If you offer features like ‘Unlimited email’, what that actually means in practise

 - How much real freedom do you offer?
 For example, do you get root access?

 - What your approach is to resolving issues, and how you communicate with them during the process.